armin-fx/BandedScad/doc/math_polygon.md

     see [`get_intersection_lines()`][get_intersection_lines]
 - `no_parallel`
   - optional, default = `false`
+  - `false`
-  - `false` - if the lines are collinear then it tests whether the straight lines overlap
+    - If the lines are collinear then it tests whether the straight lines overlap.
+      When the straight lines are collinear,
+      then returns `true` if they are in one line and overlap, elsewise returns `false` if they are parallel
+  - `true`
-  - `true`  - return always `false` if the lines are collinear
+    - return always `false` if the lines are collinear
+- `skew`
+  - only needed for 3D lines, elsewise this will be ignored
+  - `false`
+    - default
+    - returns only `true` if the straight lines really intersect
+  - `true`
+    - Viewed as vectors, the two lines span a plane.
+      When projected onto this plane, the two lines "intersect".
+      If the line segments "intersect" in this view, but not in 3D view then it still returns `true`.
-- `ends` - defines whether the endpoint is within the segment
+ `ends` - defines whether the endpoint is within the segment
   - `0`   - default, both sides are within the segment
   - `< 0` - left point is within the segment, e.g. `-1`
   - `> 0` - right point is within the segment, e.g. `1`

+_Specialized functions:_
+- `is_intersection_segments_2d (line1, line2, point, no_parallel, ends)`       - only in 2D plane
+- `is_intersection_segments_3d (line1, line2, point, no_parallel, skew, ends)` - only in 3D space

 #### is_intersection_polygon_segment [^][contents]
 [is_intersection_polygon_segment]: #is_intersection_polygon_segment-